keithazz/AzureSignalR-samples/samples/InfotopiaChatRoom/README.md

 ### Use your own database

-If you want to use your own database to store the messages and sessions, you should create a class which implements [ISessionHandler](./SessionHandler/ISessionHandler.cs) and another one implementing [IMessageHandler](./MessageHandler/IMessageHandler.cs).
+If you want to use your own database to store the messages and rooms, you should create a class which implements [IRoomHandler](./RoomHandler/IRoomHandler.cs) and another one implementing [IMessageHandler](./MessageHandler/IMessageHandler.cs).

 Then, register your services in `Startup.ConfigureServices` like above and run the app